rgolubtsov/customers-api-proto-lite-spring-boot/README.md

 ### Logging

 The microservice has the ability to log messages to a logfile and to the Unix syslog facility.
+To enable debug logging, the `logger.debug.enabled` setting in the microservice main config file `src/main/resources/application.properties` should be set to `true` *before building the microservice*.
 When running under Ubuntu Server (not in a Docker container), logs can be seen and analyzed in an ordinary fashion, by `tail`ing the `log/customers-api-lite.log` logfile:

 ```
 $ tail -f log/customers-api-lite.log